 Fiscal Policy

-The Finance Committee, with the oversight of the Board of Directors, shall arrange for an annual private audit of the books of the Foundation by a certified public accountant.
+The Finance and Audit Committee, with the oversight of the Board of Directors, shall arrange for an annual private audit of the books of the Foundation by a certified public accountant.
 The fiscal year of the Foundation shall run from April 1 through March 31.
 (Amended date Jan.
 26, 2005.)
 The Board of Directors shall also approve an annual Foundation budget as enumerated in Article III(C)(4).

 ARTICLE VIII